Author: Emma, 18, Maddie, 19, Alice, 16, Elsie, 17 and Laura, 21

 Go easy on yourself

-Remember that you are doing your best, and it is okay not to come out of lockdown with a slimmer body than when you came in.
+Remember that you are doing your best.
 Your body is beautiful and tells a powerful story about who you are.

 If you find yourself being overly harsh on yourself then practising some self-love could really help you.
 I know it may sound cringey, but I really recommend replacing a negative thought about yourself with some kind words.
 You don’t have to say them out loud but simply think something kind about yourself and I am sure that you will begin to feel the benefits of this.